JAlcocerT/JAlcocerT/content/blog/dev-saas-mailerlite.md

 And some part available for subscribed users.

 {{< callout type="info" >}}
-I could have just continued and plug this to the waiting2landing.
+I could have just continued and plug this to the waiting2landing or into a [Photo Gallery](#photo-gallery)
 {{< /callout >}}